“No one wants to hire PhDs because they are overqualified and too independent!”

 A PhD isn’t only about specialization.
 Rather, it’s about the ability to specialize.
 During your PhD you learn to tackle a new topic, solve it, and move on to the next problem.
 Almost all careers require employees to focus on specific topics and projects in detail to achieve a specific goal.
 Your ability of in-depth specialization in academic research project demonstrates adaptability and flexibility—quite literally!

 So the next time you are asked, “What skills do you bring to this position?”, you certainly know how to answer that!
-Brush up your transferable PhD skills to help you make the right career switch.
+Brush up your PhD transferable skills to help you make the right career switch.
 Remember that your PhD isn’t a liability after all.
 In fact, it’s an asset!
 Let us know how you acquired these valuable skills that are highly sought after by employers today.
-You can also visit our Q&A forum for frequently asked questions related to different aspects of research writing and publishing answered by our team that comprises subject-matter experts, eminent researchers, and publication experts.